MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/ready.md

 ## Configure your initial Azure environment

-For each of the preceding cloud mixes, you'll need an Azure environment to support, govern, and manage your cloud resources.
+For each cloud mix above, you'll need an Azure environment to support, govern, and manage your cloud resources.
 The Ready methodology of the Cloud Adoption Framework helps prepare your environment by using a few steps:

 - Consider each of the [Azure landing zone design areas](../../ready/landing-zone/design-areas.md) to properly evaluate your technical requirements.
 - Compare your requirements to the [Azure landing zone implementation options](../../ready/landing-zone/implementation-options.md) to find and implement the most suitable template to start your configuration.
+- Do you have an [existing Azure environment to transition into enterprise-scale](../../ready/enterprise-scale/transition.md)?

 ### The most important consideration